MobilityData/gtfs-validator/docs/ACCEPTANCE_TESTS.md

 1. the proposed version of the validator is executed and the validation report is output as JSON (under `latest.json`).

 At the end of execution of the two aforementioned steps for every url in the matrix, all the validation reports are gathered in a single folder (`output`) and compared - the percentage of newly invalid datasets is output to the console.
 The final acceptance test report is saved by as a workflow artifact (under `acceptance_report.json`).
 This file keeps the count of new error types introduced by the proposed version for each agency/dataset.
+To finish with, a comment that sums up the acceptance test result is issued on the PR.

 Sample output:
 ```json